 Information on this compound will be found in the Copper (Cu) volumes, Main series (Hb), in volume B3, pages 1236-7.
-You can ignore the System Number (60) because these are no longer used in the shelving arrangement.
+Ignore the System Number (60) as these are no longer used in the shelving arrangement.

-The database version of Gmelin, as reflected in Reaxys, is not equivalent to the print.
-Most of the numeric data contained in the printed Handbook volumes up to 1975 are in Reaxys, but not the text, tables, or graphics.
-Data from the 1976-97 Handbook volumes are not represented in the database.
+The database version of Gmelin, known primarily from its inclusion in Reaxys, is NOT equivalent to the print.
+Much of the numeric property data contained in the printed Handbook volumes up to 1975 are searchable in Reaxys, but the text, tables, and graphics are not.
+Data from the 1976-97 Handbook volumes are also not represented in the database.
 For these reasons the print Gmelin is retained in the library.